rgardn14-max/megr2157-portfolio/docs/assignments/A03/index.md

 ### Parametric CAD Setup and Model Verification

 In SolidWorks, I created global variables for load, elastic modulus, maximum deflection, diameter, area, and length.
 The circular sketch diameter was linked to the `Diameter` variable, while the extrusion depth was linked to the calculated `Length` variable so the geometry would update automatically.
-I temporarily changed one design parameter to verify that the model was truly parametric, then returned it to the final geometry of 0.250 in diameter and approximately 11.045 in length.
+I temporarily changed one design parameter to verify that the model was parametric, then returned it to the final geometry of 0.250 in diameter and approximately 11.045 in length.

 ![SolidWorks Global Variables](GlobalVariables.jpg)